kangarang/tcr-ui/README.md

 ## Application Binary Interfaces

-tcr-ui retrieves ABIs from IPFS, then loads the tcr smart contracts using the current `networkID` (same ABIs as the ones located in [/scripts/abis/](https://github.com/kangarang/tcr-ui/tree/master/scripts/abis))
+tcr-ui retrieves ABIs from IPFS, then loads the tcr smart contracts using the current `networkID` of MetaMask. the ABIs retrieved from IPFS are the same ABIs as the ones located in [/scripts/abis/](https://github.com/kangarang/tcr-ui/tree/master/scripts/abis)

 The registry MUST be deployed to a network.
 If you have a registry address that you want to force, hardcode it in [/src/config/registry.json](../src/config/registry.json)